Silo // 2022–2025

 Impact

-Since I picked up ownership of Silo UI, we’ve seen over 200% growth in designed and implemented components, and have replaced legacy code and frameworks that have led to a significant reduction in issues relating to stability and performance.
+Since I picked up ownership of Silo UI, we saw over 200% growth in designed and implemented components, and replaced legacy code and frameworks that led to a significant reduction in issues relating to stability and performance.

 Takeaways